-The other thing that’s missing is that you don’t get to track your food intake.
+The other thing that’s missing in Daily Burn is that you don’t get to track your food intake.

 With apps that track your activity, journal your diet, and recommend exercise routines, you could have a full picture of whether your energy intake and output are at a level to help you with weight loss goals.

 Overall, those disadvantages, along with the price, just seem to make it fall short of some other great online programs and apps available.

 How Much Does Daily Burn Cost?

 You’re able to download all the Daily Burn apps for free.

 Surprisingly, the trial period for the running app is different from the others, and you only get access for 7 days.